When it comes to jewellery, while there are many luxury brand names such as Cartier, Bvlgari and more, Tiffany & Co. is a name on everyone’s lips.

 With these factors, it’s easy to see why Tiffany & Co. rings come with a hefty price tag.
 However, there is only supply with demand.
 There are still many consumers that would choose to purchase an engagement ring from a luxury jeweller that is known all over the world.
 From the moment you take that Tiffany blue box out of your pocket, everyone would already know it’s a ring from the one and only Tiffany & Co.

 Buying An Engagement Ring From Tiffany & Co.

 There are perks to purchasing jewellery from luxury brand names like Tiffany & Co.
 You enjoy top class service the moment you walk through the doors (you won’t even need to lift your hand to open the door).
 Many of these branded jewellery stores also offer a lifetime of post-purchase service.

 With their long history, these luxury brands have built a name for themselves.
-This contributes towards their branding as a reputable, luxurious jeweller, giving consumers more assurance on the quality of their products, the trustworthiness of the company and
+This contributes towards their branding as a reputable, luxurious jeweller, giving consumers more assurance on the quality of their products and the trustworthiness of the company.

 However, buying a ring from Tiffany & Co. comes at a high cost.
 Not only are you paying for something that is already expensive in nature, you are also paying for additional costs such as the rental, marketing, branding, certification, sustainability and service.

 While these factors are some of the reasons behind the high price Tiffany & Co. charges for their jewellery, there are many other brand-name jewellers that offer similar value propositions.